 How does the human being interact with God the Father?
 How can a seemingly physical being interact with a spiritual being effectively and with certainty?
 I believe that it is necessary to dissect the human being to answer these questions.
 I don’t mean to physically cut a person open to see how they operate because that would provide very little help in the spiritual realm.
 I do mean to determine how the whole person is constructed and use that to understand how we interact with God and the spiritual realm.

 This lesson will examine the triune nature of humans.
-Do humans exist as a triune being?
-Well, consider for example basic materials on earth.
+Do humans exist as triune beings?
+Well, consider, for example, basic materials on earth.
 We understand how these materials behave by understanding how they are composed.
-The chemical model of these materials consists of the formation of molecules and of course, there are the atoms themselves.
-The behavior of these basic building blocks dictates the behavior of the material at various temperatures and pressures.
+The chemical model of these materials consists of the formation of molecules, and of course, there are the atoms themselves.
+The behavior of these essential building blocks dictates the behavior of the material at various temperatures and pressures.
 I will use the same approach when analyzing humans by breaking humans into three primary parts.
 These three parts will be called the soul, body, and spirit.
 We will examine the function of these three, how they interact with each other, and ultimately how we as a whole interact with God.
 Based on our knowledge of these components.

 Humans are said to be composed of the following three components.

-(Matthew 4:4 NIV) Jesus answered, “It is written: ‘Man does not live on bread alone, but on every word that comes from the mouth of God.’ ”
+Matthew 4:4 (NKJV) — But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ”